NillionNetwork/nillion-docs/docs/quickstart-blind-app.md

 🌄 environment file written to /Users/XXX/Library/Application Support/nillion.nillion/nillion-devnet.env
 ```

 Refresh your page and you should now be able to press the `Login` button and it should turn into `Log Out`.
+Ensure you are on the `Devnet` Tab.

 Now you can interact with the local devnet and `Store a Secrete Integer` and `Fetch the Value`.